 Why?
-Because they’ll be used the most.
-And because these two concentrated nuggets have the job of conveying your entire brand in just a few words.
+Because the positioning statement drives your strategy, and the tagline concisely communicates your core brand message to your audiences.
+These two concentrated nuggets have the job of conveying your entire brand and the basis of your brand strategy in just a few words.

 - Target: Style on a budget.